keltonhalbert/svelte-maplibre-gl/src/content/docs/quickstart/content.svelte.md

 ## 4. Put a Marker on the Map

-Let’s set an initial zoomand put a marker pin on the map.
+Let’s set an initial zoom and put a marker pin on the map.

 <CodeBlock content={markerRaw} {shiki} />
 <Marker />